nrs-org/novelslop/content/vol_01/chap_04.typ

   am right now.
 Friends are unimportant, for now."_

   They say money can buy anything except friends, but that seems to get more and more false with the world has been evolving right now.
+  People wanted to become friend of popular figures so bad that they could give a large sum of money, to the point that people were ridiculing them for being such a "simp".
-All sorts of drama on the Internet were happening because of a funny symbol attached to some numbers.
-Well, at least internet drama and real life are two different worlds.
+  Well, at least the world of internet drama and real life are two different worlds, she thinks.

-  No matter how she tried to convince herself otherwise, she just wanted to be like an ordinary high schooler, someone who could have fun with friends from days to come.
-Well, deep down she knew that, but whatever, teenage rebellion is a very popular thing amongst teenagers, after all.
+  No matter how she tried to convince herself otherwise, deep down, she knew she just want to be like an ordinary high schooler, someone who could have fun with friends for days to come.
+Well, even though she knew exactly how much she wanted a friend, teenage rebellion was still a very popular thing amongst teenagers, after all.

-  Soon enough, she arrived at the train station.
+  Soon enough, she arrived at the train station, a place where she could finally take a quick rest.
 Since Misuzu High School was located in the middle of Tokyo, it would take Mona a quick five-minute train ride to get there.
 As her old middle school was roughly in the same region, this was nothing out of the ordinary for her.